Run a free Tarrant County public records search through official agencies in minutes to learn about anyone’s past or current situation.

 The Tarrant County Vital Records offices will be able to provide full birth and death certificates for the years prior, but for the date ranges listed above will only be able to offer abstracts.

-Find Certificates of Birth & Death Though Texas State Resources (Texas Department of Health & Human Services)
+Find Certificates of Birth & Death via State Resources (Texas Department of Health & Human Services)

 Alongside these local options are state-hosted vital records.
 A certified birth certificate or certified death certificate can be retrieved online through the Texas Department of Health & Human Services, but only to the decedent’s surviving parent, spouse, or funeral director.

-To order these records online, requesters can follow these steps:
+To order these records online, requesters can follow the steps below.

-• Disclose the requester relationship to the person named on the certificate
+- Disclose the requester’s relationship to the person named on the certificate

-• First & last name of subject named on certificate
+- First & last name of a subject named on the certificate

-• Sex of person named on the record
+- The gender of the person named on the record

-• Sex of decedent named on the certificate
+- The gender of the decedent named on the certificate

-3. Submit payment for birth record fees or death record fees by debit or credit
+- Submit payment for birth record fees or death record fees by debit or credit.

 Tarrant County also partners with and endorses the independent vital records service VitalChek, which allows for certified birth and death records to be ordered by credit card, but additional processing fees will be assessed.19